Private members-only forum

 panic_mode_founder

-In my experience, most contract disputes settle before trial.
+Yeah so in my situation from what I've heard, most contract disputes settle before trial.
 The key is having strong documentation of the original agreement and any modifications.
-Email trails are your best friend.
+Email trails are your best friend just saying.

 The $2K-$3K for a custom contract is one of the best investments a small business can make.
 Here's why templates fail: